Learning Disability Today

 Thinking Autism’s advocacy lead Natasa Blagojevic-Stokic said the charity was “hopeful” that cannabis research would see the drug offered to people with “autism-related conditions, such as anxiety, irritability and heightened stress response.”

-Epilepsy support
+Epilepsy support and cannabis

 Professor Mike Barnes, a neurologist, also urged the government to avoid imposing tight restrictions on prescribing.
 Barnes helped secure a Home Office licence for six-year-old Alfie Dingley to be given cannabis for his epilepsy.
 Alfie’s mother, Hannah Deacon, fought a high profile campaign to ensure her son could be treated with cannabis to reduce the 150 seizures he experienced each month.